mickfuzz/phd4/_posts/thesis_chapters/2025-3-8-DiscussionConclusion.md

 This summary can be explored using conceptions of agency explored in previous chapters including instrumental, effortful and authorial agency.
 In particular the use of TADS and other conceptions of agency to shed light on the role of the designer /facilitator can be highlighted at this point.

+### Research Output - Conceptualisations of agency formation - RARB - relational agency through repertoire blending

+The three stages of RARB - import, blend, extend (optional)

-#### Research Output - Conceptualisations of forms of agency - in context
+#### Research Output - Conceptualisations of forms of agency - in context - MERGE UP

 THIS SHOULD BE DROPPED OR INTEGRATED TO ABOVE?
 CONCLUSION PERHAPS.